 Sec.
 20 The CDC shall contests elections as a registered political par1y drawing its electoral support from the Liberian people and all segments of the society.

 Sec.
-21 The CDC shall respect, without limitations, the social, cultural, tribal, religious, ethnic, economic, professional, and other diversities of the Liberian people in establishment of a new socio-economic and political order founded on the principles of equality and justice for all.
+21 The CDC shall respect, without limitations, the social, cultural, tribal, religious, ethnic, economic, professional, and other diversities of the Liberian people in the establishment of a new socio-economic and political order founded on the principles of equality and justice for all.

 Sec.
-22 The CDC is committed to protecting .the .rights of women and the productive growth and development of the elderly, youth, children, the disabled and elderly through affirmative actions and other programs that will amplify their voices, articulate their aspirations, and ensure their participation and representation at all levels of the Party and in national life.
+22 The CDC is committed to protecting .the .rights of women and the productive growth and development of the elderly, youth, children, the disabled, and elderly through affirmative actions and other programs that will amplify their voices, articulate their aspirations, and ensure their participation and representation at all levels of the Party and in national life.

 Sec.
-23 The CDC believes in the principles of freedom of speech and association and the universal principles of human ·rights enshrined in the Constitution of Liberia and the African charter on Human and Peoples Rights and the Universal Declaration of Human Rights of the United Nations.
+23 The CDC believes in the principles of freedom of speech and association and the universal principles of human ·rights enshrined in the Constitution of Liberia and the African Charter on Human and Peoples Rights and the Universal Declaration of Human Rights of the United Nations.

 Sec.
 24 The CDC believes in accountable and transparent leadership and the efficient management of the national economy and the natural resources of the land, free of corruption, nepotism and other vices that undermine national development goals.

 Sec.
 25 The CDC espouses the principles of good governance and believes in the establishment of an efficient central government that will deliver social services to its people at affordable costs, corresponding with the development of a vibrant ad efficient private sector.

 Sec.
 26 The CDC believes in the decentralization of power, national authority, and development throughout the Republic by the empowerment of local people through grassroots development programs and with the establishment of Community Development Committees (CDC) in every locality thus giving full faith and credit to the Constitutional provision that “power is inherent in the people.”